 Women under the age of 35 with no history of fertility problems have the best chance of becoming pregnant with quality sperm from a good sperm donor, Because it is possible to do one to two inseminations per cycle, women who fail to conceive after several cycles may be evaluated for fertility problems.

-Egg donation is a process in which a young (less than 33 years), healthy woman donates eggs for assisted reproduction purpose.
+Egg donation is a process in which a young (less than 33 years), healthy woman donates eggs for the assisted reproduction purpose.

 Steps to becoming an egg donor